-Our aim is to meet with the Prime Minister about the injustices* identified on this website (see open invitation below), for her to hear our stories first hand, and to request an independent review to ensure that, unlike the Hillsborough families, we do not have to wait year after year, decade after decade, in search for truth and justice.
+Our aim is to meet with the current Home Secretary about the injustices* identified on this website (see open invitation below), to hear our stories first hand, and to request an independent review to ensure that, unlike the Hillsborough families, we do not have to wait year after year, decade after decade, in search for truth and justice.

 The outcomes we are seeking from this campaign are listed here

 * current injustices against autistic people are listed here

 Like many, you may have believed the promises made by politicians following the Hillsborough Inquest in 2016.
 Their outrage over police corruption suppressed by successive politicians for 27 years was finally exposed and families were promised that this type of institutionalised corruption would never happen again.

 This is what Theresa May, the then Home Secretary, promised families in 2016:

 "They have faced hostility, opposition and obfuscation ... the authorities that should have been trusted have laid blame and tried to protect themselves instead of acting in the public interest … no one should have to fight year after year and decade after decade in search of the truth."

 She then made the following pledge to the 2017 Conservative Party conference following her election as Prime Minister: